-You can protect your teeth by eating unhealthy foods in moderation, and eating plenty of foods that are healthy for teeth.
+You can protect your teeth by eating unhealthy foods in moderation and eating plenty of foods that are healthy for teeth.
 The best food for teeth encourages the flow of saliva and cleans the teeth.
-Chewing sugar-free gum after a meal can clean the teeth and flood the mouth with saliva, to neutralize acids and reduce damage to enamel.
-Water and milk are two of the best drinks for teeth; water contains fluoride that strengthens teeth, and washes sugar and acid out of the mouth.
+Chewing sugar-free gum after a meal can clean the teeth and flood the mouth with saliva, to neutralize acids and reduce damage to the enamel.
+Water and milk are two of the best drinks for teeth; water contains fluoride that strengthens teeth and washes sugar and acid out of the mouth.
 Milk contains the calcium your body needs for strong teeth and bones.
 Cheese and other dairy products also contain calcium for strong teeth.

 High-fiber foods, like leafy vegetables, can scrub your teeth clean as you chew them, and encourage the production of saliva that protects your teeth from acid.
 Strawberries are a delicious way to whiten teeth.
 Our professional and experienced dentist shared few best tips for dental care.

 Follow these tips for dental health Care: